 As it launches Performance Hub, Equinix is offering various services to help an enterprise maximize an investment in the Performance Hub and deploy the right infrastructure.

 The Equinix Validation Design (EVD) program gives customers reference architectures and validated performance benchmarks of commonly used on-premise and cloud applications.
 Customers can also test Performance Hub proof-of-concept deployments at select locations.
 That service is free for a limited time.

-Equinix also offers Equinix Consulting Services (ECS), which is staffed with experts who answer questions and solve problem customers have throughout deployment.
-ECS customers can receive a detailed, individually-tailored technical architecture and business case for Performance Hub.
+Equinix also offers Equinix Professional Services (EPS), which is staffed with experts who answer questions and solve problem customers have throughout deployment.
+EPS customers can receive a detailed, individually-tailored technical architecture and business case for Performance Hub.